avolitty/avolitty-reader/README.md

 `AvolittyReaderA()` opens a file stream from a file path for reading.

-The return value variable `m` is an `unsigned char` defined as the following error statuses.
+The return value variable `n` is an `unsigned char` defined as the following error statuses.

 - `0` Success.
 - `1` Error opening file "{file}".

-The first argument variable `d` is a pointer to the `FILE` pointer of the variable `c`.
+The first argument variable `d` is a pointer to modify the value of the variable `c`.

+The variable `c` is a `FILE *` pointer.

+The second argument variable `e` is an `unsigned long int` defined as the number of bytes to skip from the beginning of the file.

-The second argument variable `n` is an `unsigned char *` string defined from the first command line argument value as a full path name to a file.
+The third argument variable `o` is an `unsigned char *` string defined from the first command line argument value as a full path name to a file.

 `AvolittyReaderB()` reads the file and returns chunked data.

-The return value variable `m` is an `unsigned char` defined as the following error statuses.
+The return value variable `n` is an `unsigned char` defined as the following error statuses.

 - `0` Success.
-- `1` Error reading file "{file}" because SEEK_SET is defined as a non-zero value.
+- `1` Error reading file "{file}" at byte {position}.

 The first argument variable `c` is a `FILE *` pointer.

 The value is the open file stream result from `AvolittyReaderA()`.

-The second argument variable `g` is a pointer to modify the value of the variable `e`.
+The second argument variable `h` is a pointer to modify the value of the variable `f`.

-The variable `e` is an `unsigned long int` defined as the byte offset position to start file reading from.
+The variable `f` is an `unsigned long int` defined as the byte offset position to start file reading from.

-The default value is `0L` to start at the beginning of the file unless a specific offset is required for partial file reading.
+The default value is `0UL` to start at the beginning of the file unless a specific offset is required for partial file reading.

-`L` is the defined suffix for all `int` type literals with the `long` modifier.
+`UL` is the defined suffix for `unsigned long int` type literals.

-The third argument variable `j` is a pointer to modify the value of the variable `h`.
+The third argument variable `k` is a pointer to modify the value of the variable `i`.

-The variable `h` is an `unsigned short int` defined as the byte size of each chunked file data result from `AvolittyReaderB()`.
+The variable `i` is an `unsigned long int` defined as the byte size of each chunked file data result from `AvolittyReaderB()`.

-The default value is `65535` unless a smaller memory buffer is required and `AvolittyReaderB()` defines it as the size of the chunked file data result.
+The default value is `65536UL` unless a smaller memory buffer is required and `AvolittyReaderB()` defines it as the size of the chunked file data result.

-The fourth argument variable `k` is a pointer to modify an `unsigned char` array to store the chunked file data result.
+The fourth argument variable `l` is a pointer to modify an `unsigned char` array to store the chunked file data result.

 The default value is an empty array and `AvolittyReaderB()` defines it as the bytes from the chunked file data result.

-The array length should match the value of `h` with a default value of `65535`.
+The array length should match the value of `i` with a default value of `65536UL`.

-The fifth argument variable `o` is a pointer to modify the value of the variable `l`.
+The fifth argument variable `p` is a pointer to modify the value of the variable `m`.

-The variable `l` is an `unsigned char` defined as the file reading status.
+The variable `m` is an `unsigned char` defined as the file reading status.

-The default value is `0` and `AvolittyReaderB()` defines it as `1` when the end of the file is reached.
+The default value is `0U` and `AvolittyReaderB()` defines it as `1U` when the end of the file is reached.

 An executable binary for testing can be compiled with either `clang` or `gcc`.